sderose/ragnarok/Dominus/DOC/why.md

 Pass the callable inside the brackets (it can even be a lambda like you'd do for regex subs or sorts).

-* I can't bring myself to use ElementTree because of one thing: it's concept of text just seems wrong to me.
+* I can't bring myself to use ElementTree because of one thing: its concept of text just seems wrong to me.
 Text is put into 2 properties of Elements (well, they do call it "Element"Tree, after all).
 Most obviously, that means that a paragraph